menu

 Lunenburg is a tiny town located in the state of Virginia.
 With a population of 142 people and just one neighborhood, Lunenburg is the 408th largest community in Virginia.

-When you are in Lunenburg, you'll notice that it is more blue-collar than most other communities in America.
-42.42% of Lunenburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Lunenburg is generally considered to be a blue-collar town.
+42.42% of the Lunenburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lunenburg is a town of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Lunenburg who work in management occupations (57.58%), office and administrative support (0.00%), and sales jobs (0.00%).

-Lunenburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lunenburg doesn't have a public transportation system that people use for their commute.

 The per capita income in Lunenburg in 2022 was $51,112, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $204,448 for a family of four.